decretist/Dissertation/Chapter0/chapter0.md

-Many scholars, notably Noonan and Pennington, have seen the thirty-six cases that make up the second part of the *Decretum*, each organized around a case statement, as Gratian's unique, original, contribution to the teaching of canon law.[^14] Their observations prompted me to reframe my initial interpretation, and consider the possibility that the eponymous Gratian who gave his name to the entire project had written *only* the case statements.
+Many scholars, notably Noonan and Pennington, have seen the thirty-six cases that make up the second part of the *Decretum*, each organized around a case statement, as Gratian's unique, original, contribution to the teaching of canon law.[^14] There is also a scholarly consensus foundational to most recent work on the composition of the *Decretum* that Gratian drew on just five material sources for the bulk of the authorities he cited.[^15] These observations prompted me to reframe my initial interpretation, and consider the possibility that the eponymous Gratian who gave his name to the entire project had written *only* the case statements.

-* * *
+Noonan ended his article "Gratian Slept Here" with a contemporary report of an 1143 case argued at San Marco in Venice in which a Gratian participated as a consultant to the judge.
+Many subsequent books and articles have referred to Noonan's discussion of the courtroom sighting of "the silent figure in the shadows of S.
+Marco".[@noonan_gratian_1979, 171-172] I saw the principal components analysis plot as an indirect but compelling classrom sighting of

-Instead, using the case statements as a stepping-off point (syllabus), he expounded the canons to his students from a 3,600-word list of questions and his material sources, in the form of a small pile of books on a table.
+Gratian: seated at a table with his case statements in hand and their lists of question as his syllabus, he harmonized the canons for his students directly out of the material sources in the form of a pile of books on the table in front of him.

 ## Outline of Chapters